DivyaKandeepan/FileQueryWizard/README.md

 ### Handling CSV Files

 5. If you uploaded a CSV file among your documents and have a question related to it, the chatbot can also answer questions from CSV data.
-Enter your question in the input box and click "Submit."
+Enter your question in the input box and click Enter.
 The chatbot will use a Hugging Face table-question-answering pipeline to provide answers based on the CSV data.

 ## Features